HelpMe-Pls/testing-react-apps/README.md

 ## Form testing
 - Use `screen.debug()` with the `testing-playground` Chrome extension [to build your test](https://epicreact.dev/modules/testing-react-apps/form-testing-solution-1).
-- Use [`jest.fn()`](https://epicreact.dev/modules/testing-react-apps/form-testing-extra-credit-solution-1) as a mock function and assert it was called correctly rather than defining your own.
+- Use [`jest.fn()`](https://epicreact.dev/modules/testing-react-apps/form-testing-extra-credit-solution-1) as a mock function (i.e. when you don't care what that function does or use its returned values) and assert it was called correctly rather than defining your own.
 - [Generating](https://epicreact.dev/modules/testing-react-apps/form-testing-extra-credit-solution-4) test data by using [`@jackfranklin/test-data-bot`](https://www.npmjs.com/package/@jackfranklin/test-data-bot).

 ## Mocking HTTP requests